unicode-org/cldr-staging/README.md

 ## Is this repo an official source for data?

-- No. See <https://cldr.unicode.org/index/downloads> instead.
+- NO. See <https://cldr.unicode.org/index/downloads> instead.
 This repository is guaranteed to mismatch the official download tags and zip files in certain cases.

-## Can I building production zips from this repo?
+## Can I build production zips from this repo?

 - You can run `mvn package` in this directory to create production .zip files under `target/`
-- in fact, though, this is run automatically, if you have permissions see the Actions tab in GitHub.
+- in fact, though, this is run automatically, if you have permissions see the *Actions* tab in GitHub.

 ### Copyright & Licenses